This part of the site is dedicated to you – our students.

 So how and when do I register for the exams or assignments and when are they?

 Individuals cannot register for CTH examinations or assignments.
 All registrations must be done via that student’s Approved Teaching Centre.
 CTH Management Programme examinations are held five times a year, in January, March, June, September and November.
-CTH Professional Skills Programmes have different assessment dates.
+CTH Continuing Professional Development Programmes have different assessment dates.
 Please check with your Centre to confirm these.
 Important note: There are deadlines for registration for each exam series that must be adhered to.

 What if I miss any of the deadlines?